At Myanmar military's monument to itself, tributes to a dictator

 The former junta governed opaquely, and secrecy surrounds it still.

-Asked about media reports that Than Shwe is sick or even dead, Deputy Defense Minister Aung Thaw shrugged.
+Asked about media reports that Than Shwe is sick or even dead, Deputy Defence Minister Aung Thaw shrugged.
 "My answer is: I really don't know."

 (Reporting by Andrew Marshall and Jason Szep; Editing by Bill Tarrant)